 Gathering together as ‘Companions of the Book’ the first conference attracted independent group leaders, students, scholars, scientists, writers and publishers from the United States and Europe.

 A little before the first Conference, Bert Sharp wrote to the editor of Gnosis, which was then being published in the USA.
-He was intrigued by the fact that Maurice Nicoll was being trained by Jung as his replacement at least in the UK if not in Europe, and then suddenly he was moved to Gurdjief and further trained by him and then given permission to teach.
+He was intrigued by the fact that Maurice Nicoll had been trained by Jung as his replacement at least in the UK if not in Europe, and then suddenly he was moved to Gurdjieff and further trained by him and then given permission to teach.
 Such a movement of special people seemed to have some significance and he wondered if this was the way the Masters of Wisdom worked, behind the scenes in order to create suitable sources of development for people interested.
 This letter of open inquiry was published and as a result Sy Ginsburg and Nicolas Tereschenko contacted Bert saying they wanted to meet.
 Then they were bringing a few friends with them and would Bert find a suitable venue for them to stay and have discussions over a few days.
 As the number of participants grew, the Royal Norfolk in Bognor Regis was chosen.
 This was how the conference started.
 Over 50 people attended this first Conference.

 Among the original aims was a critical exploration of the then recent work of Russell Smith.
 There were other issues that were of common concern to those original invitees to the first conference and recognized by those organizing the first All and Everything Conference.

 There was the need to assess the global influence of Gurdjieff’s teaching and its relevance to current scientific, religious and sociological developments.
 There were concerns surrounding the need for the development of an academic environment conducive to addressing the many questions relating to Gurdjieff’s teaching.
-Mainly it was hoped and intended to establish a quality, independent forum for the exchange of ideas focused on Gurdjieff’s written legominisms, particularly the first series of All & Everything.
+Mainly it was hoped and intended to establish a quality, independent forum for the exchange of ideas focused on Gurdjieff’s written Legominisms, particularly the first series of All & Everything.